Canadian Mining Assets

 Note: Totals may be different because of rounding.

-- South Africa: Ivanhoe Mines is developing the Platreef platinum project.
+- South Africa: Ivanhoe Mines continued to develop the Platreef platinum project.

-The United States remained the top country by value for CMAs abroad in 2022, accounting for 20.8% of the total.
-The cumulative value of CMAs in the United States was $44.7 billion in 2022, which is 8.3% higher compared to the 2021 cumulative value.
-Increases in the value of CMAs occurred for many of the more than 300 Canadian companies that are present in the United States.
+The United States remained the top country by value for CMAs abroad in 2023, accounting for 20.6% of the total.
+The cumulative value of CMAs in the United States was $45.4 billion in 2023, which was 2.5% higher compared to the 2022 cumulative value.
+Increases in the value of CMAs occurred for many of the more than 300 Canadian companies that are present in the United States, including Lithium Americas, which is developing the Thacker Pass lithium mine in Nevada.

-CMAs located in Oceania increased by 11.6% to $6.1 billion in 2022.
-The value of CMAs is concentrated in Australia, where 59 companies had CMAs that collectively accounted for 84% of the value in the region in 2022.
+CMAs located in Oceania decreased by 4.4% to $5.8 billion in 2023.
+The value of CMAs is concentrated in Australia, where 59 companies had CMAs that collectively accounted for 71% of the value in the region in 2023.

 Canadian mining assets located abroad, by country

-About three quarters (75.7%) of the total value of CMAs abroad was located in the top 10 countries.
-Country rankings remained unchanged between 2021 and 2022, apart from the Dominican Republic taking the tenth spot from Mali.
-Figure 2 shows the 2022 distribution of CMAs abroad for the top 10 countries.
+Over three quarters (77.5%) of the total value of CMAs abroad was located in the top 10 countries.
+Country rankings remained unchanged between 2022 and 2023, apart from Panama and Brazil switching spots and Argentina falling to last place.
+Figure 2 shows the 2023 distribution of CMAs abroad for the top 10 countries.

 Text version